-- Consider staying in Fussen, a little town very close to Hohenschwangau.
+- Consider staying in Fussen, a little town 5 minutes from Hohenschwangau.
 It’s a fun overnight stay and it allows you to get to the castle before the day trippers from Munich arrive.

 - Hohenschwangau is small.
 It’s extremely easy to find the shuttle stop, horse drawn carriages and ticket office.
 Everything is also within short walking distance of each other and there are signs everywhere.

 - Wear shoes you can walk in.
-You don’t have to come prepared to hike, but you will hate your life if you wear heels or uncomfortable shoes.
+You don’t have to come prepared to hike, don’t wear heels or uncomfortable shoes.

 - Check the weather.
 In the winter months, Marienbrücke is sometimes closed and if there is ice on the roads, the shuttle will not run.

-It’s a very easy and beautiful drive to Neuschwanstein Castle.
-The drive takes 1hr 40min.
-Once you arrive in Fussen, getting to the castle is pretty self-explanatory.
+It’s a super easy and beautiful drive to the castle and the journey takes 1hr 40min.
+Once you arrive in Fussen, getting to Neuschwanstein is pretty self-explanatory.
 There are a lot of signs.

 From Munich HBF (the main train station) get on the train to Füssen.
-From Fussen, follow the crowds which will lead you to the bus to Neuschwanstein.
-Then get off at the stop: Hohenschwangau Neuschwanstein Castles, Schwangau.
+From Fussen, follow the crowds which will lead you to the Neuschwanstein bus.
+Then get off at the stop Hohenschwangau Neuschwanstein Castles, Schwangau.

 If you’re traveling on the weekend or after 9am on a weekday, purchase a Bayern ticket.
 A Bayern ticket allows up to 5 adults traveling together to use unlimited all regional trains, busses and local transportation in Bavaria for one day.
 It costs €23 for one person + €5 per additional person up to five people for a round trip journey.
 You’ll save the most money with this ticket.

 If you are leaving earlier than 9am on a weekday, train tickets cost about €27 each way.